Extracting representations of cognition across neuroimaging studies improves brain decoding: Results

-On \autoref{fig:training_curves}, we vary the number of training subjects in target studies, and compare the performance of different decoders.
+In \autoref{fig:training_curves}, we vary the number of training subjects in target studies, and compare the performance of the multi-study decoder with a more standard one.
 We observe that the smaller the study size, the larger the performance gain brought by multi-study modeling.
-Transfer learning in inter-subject decoding is thus more efficient for small studies (\eg 16 subjects), that still constitute the essential of task-fMRI studies.
+Transfer learning in inter-subject decoding is thus particularly effective for small studies (\eg 16 subjects), that still constitute the essential of task-fMRI studies.
+To confirm this effect, we trained a multi-study model on a subset of $15$ subjects per study, considering studies that comprise more than $30$ subjects.
+In this case, the transfer learning effect is positive for all studies (\autoref{fig:quantitative_subjects} in \nameref{S1B_appendix}), including those for which negative transfer was observed when using full cohorts.

+Finally, we show in \autoref{fig:comparison_method_transfer} (\nameref{S1B_appendix}) that training a three-layer model and reusing the first two layers as a fixed dimension reduction when decoding a new study improves decoding accuracy on average.
+The extracted functional networks (MSTONs) thus provide a study-independent prior that is likely to improve decoding for studies probing different cognitive questions than the ones considered in the training corpus.